LopesMariaJ/PersonalConsulIA_UERJ/README.md

 # PersonalConsulIA_UERJ

-Here’s the This project is the conclusion of the Deep Learning Course at UERJ, in collaboration with Semcon.
-It aims to develop 'Personal Consul IA,' an AI-powered personal consultant.
-Using Ollama for security and LangChain for document management, it provides a reliable solution for secure business assistance.
+This project is the final submission for the Deep Learning Course at UERJ, conducted in collaboration with Semcon.
+The objective is to develop a prototype of a personal AI consultant, named 'Personal Consul IA'.
+The consultant leverages Ollama, chosen for its enhanced security and reliability when handling sensitive business information, and LangChain to manage document processing and AI interactions.
+This project aims to provide a trusted and efficient solution for businesses seeking secure, local AI assistance.